rusty-vibess/RustyAudioLibrary/README.md

 # RustyAudioLibrary
 ### Welcome

-RustyAudioLib is a simple easy-to-use C++ library for the purpose of audio manipulation and audio tool creation.
+RustyAudioLib is a simple, easy-to-use C++ library for the purpose of audio manipulation and audio tool creation.

 It comes pre-packaged with a build script and pre-generated Doxygen documentation.

 ## Building

-First open a terminal in the `RustyAudioLib-Dist` folder.
+First, open a terminal in the `RustyAudioLib-main` folder.

-Once there run the build script.
+Once there, run the build script.
 This can be done by entering the below command:
 ```sh
 sh ./build
 ```

-Once complete your project should be ready to go under a newly created directory `project/` --  🚀🚀🚀
+Once complete, your project should be ready to go under a newly created directory `project/` --  🚀🚀🚀

 Feel free to then open the `project/` directory in your code editor of choice.